 Deposits are usually non-refundable as venues and therapist time have to be booked.
 If there is over a month to the retreat start date we are usually able to fill the retreat and refund all fees paid including deposits, less an administration charge and possibly the venue charge if this can not be filled in time.
 Less than two weeks notice of a cancellation will incur the loss of venue fees and possibly retreat fee.
 We are always sympathetic to reasons for cancellations and try to return fees which do not incur a loss.
 Retreats can be postponed to a later date with no loss of fees if we have sufficient notice.

 Unfortunately we do not accept pets at our retreats as some venues are not suitable and we have found that pet care can interfere with the daily programme.
+We do not have the facilities for childcare at our retreats.

 Our retreat programmes are renowned for not putting an undue emphasis on past problems.
 Most couples have had quite enough of being taken back to past, painful experiences in their relationship.
 This is a common feature of much individual and couple counselling, but it is not ours.
 Our approach is to look forward.
 We do explore briefly significant times where emotional reactions and behaviours may have developed, e.g. childhood, schooling, early relationships, but only to help us determine possible causes of current issues and their resolution.